- Lipitor lowers “bad” cholesterol (LDL) and triglycerides, while boosting “good” cholesterol (HDL).

-- Lipitor is the most sold prescription drug in the US
+- Lipitor is the most widely sold prescription drug in the U.S.

-- More serious side effects include muscle breakdown, inflammation, and abdominal pain
+- More serious side effects can include muscle breakdown, inflammation, and abdominal pain.

 Lipitor (atorvastatin) is part of a class of drugs knows as statins (or HMG CoA reductase inhibitors).
 Atorvastatin is a drug that is taken to treat hyperlipidemia, an abnormally high concentration of fats or lipids in the blood.
 In simpler terms, atorvastatin lowers the concentrations of “bad” cholesterol (low-density lipoprotein, or LDL) and triglycerides, while boosting levels of “good” cholesterol (high-density lipoprotein, or HDL).

 Through lowering high levels of cholesterol, Lipitor also reduces the risk factors that are commonly associated with all types of vascular and heart disease, as well as complications that high cholesterol can give to people with type 2 diabetes or cardiovascular problems.